Gateau Saint Honore Recipe

 Serving Tips:

-You can assemble the dessert up to 4 hours ahead of time (leaving off the candied petal and raspberry) and place them in the refrigerator.
-Then right before serving add the candied rose petal and raspberry.
-The candied petals have a tendency of running into the whipped cream if left in the refrigerator for too long.
+• You can assemble the dessert up to 4 hours ahead of time (leaving off the candied petal and raspberry) and place it in the refrigerator.

 a cake server about to serve a gateau st honore dessert